Amaze Your Friends by Spinning a Basketball on Your Finger – Guide and Tips

 Step 4: Maintaining the Flow

-The ball will eventually slow down and lose its momentum, and it will tumble if it slows down too much.
+The ball will eventually slow down and lose its momentum, and it will fall off if it slows down too much.
 To keep the ball spinning, lightly slap or graze the side of the ball with your free hand.
-The ball will fall off your finger if you do this too forcefully.
+A light touch is needed as otherwise the ball will fall off your finger if done too forcefully.

 Practice makes perfect.
-You’ll get the hang of it in time.
+You’ll get the hang of it quickly.

-This is true for many things, including coordination skills; if you struggle at first, don’t give up; keep trying and constantly practicing.
-We have complete confidence in you that you can do this.
+This is true for many things, including coordination skills; if you struggle at first, don’t give up; keep trying with constant practicing.
+We know you can do this.